-- Happens in the 1989 Batman film to Distressed Damsel Vicki Vale.
+- Happens in the 1989 Batman film to Damsel in Distress Vicki Vale.
 While being forced to climb the the bell tower of Gotham Cathedral by her captor the Joker, Vicki falls and loses one of her high heels.
 The Joker then throws away the offending shoe, seemingly to taunt the pursuing Batman and/or make Vicki move faster.
 Her other shoe is later seen discarded further up the stairs.

-- In Without A Clue, Sherlock Holmes has a fight with some of Moriarty's Mooks.
+- In Without a Clue, Sherlock Holmes has a fight with some of Moriarty's Mooks.
 One of said Mooks loses a shoe when Holmes grabs him by the ankle and refuses to let go.
 The bad guy gets away and Holmes is left holding the empty shoe.
 Fortunately, it ends up providing a clue to Moriarty's whereabouts.

-- In Inglorious Basterds, German actress-turned-Allied-spy Bridget von Hammersmark loses her shoe during a sudden shootout in the cafe she met with other spies at.
+- In Inglourious Basterds, German actress-turned-Allied-spy Bridget von Hammersmark loses her shoe during a sudden shootout in the cafe she met with other spies at.
 Colonel Hans Landa investigates the scene, and finds her lost shoe, allowing him to discover she was there.

 - In the film Malice, teacher Andy goes to his student's home when she misses an appointment with him.
 The first hint of troubles is when he finds one of her shoes in the backyard.
 Sure enough, she's become the latest victim of the serial rapist terrorizing the campus.